jamyooes/Minesweeper/README.md

 ## Goals for the GUI
 * On launch the GUI will have four widgets.
 * The first three widgets from left to right will have difficulties for the game.
-* The right-most widget will explain the controls and how to play the game very breifly
+* The right-most widget will explain the controls and how to play the game very briefly

 ![](https://github.com/jamyooes/Minesweeper/blob/docs/readmeImages/home.PNG)